mpho-mafata/mpho-mafata/README.md

 <img height="200" src="./assets/tic_overlay.jpg" hspace="20">

 <figcaption text-size-adjust: none>
 	Unboxing the various structures and complexity in spectral data sets.
 By far the most interesting datasets out there.
+Read more here.
 </figcaption>

 </td>